Wireless access point: Connections

 An AP connects directly to a wired local area network, typically Ethernet, and the AP then provides wireless connections using wireless LAN technology, typically Wi-Fi, for other devices to use that wired connection.
 APs support the connection of multiple wireless devices through their one wired connection.

 Wireless data standards

 There are many wireless data standards that have been introduced for wireless access point and wireless router technology.
 New standards have been created to accommodate the increasing need for faster wireless connections.
-Some wireless routers provide backward compatibility with older Wi-Fi technologies as many devices were manufactured for use with older standards.
+Access points can provide backward compatibility with older Wi-Fi protocols as many devices were manufactured for use with older standards.